zimmerman-team/simplecontent/README.md

 # simplecontent
-The simple backend for the static data &amp; API
+The API for simple content & static file.